parMaster/zoomrs/README.md

 	where `2` is 2 days before today, so all the recordings from the bay before yesterday will be trashed.
 This is designed this way to run it as a cron job every day.
 Cron job line example:

-		00 10 * * * cd $HOME/go/src/zoomrs/dist && ./zoomrs-cli --dbg --cmd trash --trash 2 --config ../config/config_cli.yml >> /var/log/cron.log 2>&1
+		00 10 * * * cd $HOME/go/src/zoomrs/dist && ./zoomrs-cli --cmd trash --trash 2 --config ../config/config_cli.yml >> /var/log/cron.log 2>&1

 	will trash all recordings from the day before yesterday every day at 10:00 AM. `--config` option is used to specify the path to the configuration file. `--dbg` option can be used to enable debug logging.
 Logs are written to stdout, and redirected to `/var/log/cron.log` in the example above.

+- `sync` - syncs recordings from Zoom Cloud.
+Run it like this:

+		./zoomrs-cli --dbg --cmd sync --days 1

+	`--days` parameter used with the value of `1` to sync all the yesterday recordings (1 day before today).
+This is designed this way to run it as a cron job.
+Cron job line example:

+		00 3 * * * cd $HOME/go/src/zoomrs/dist && ./zoomrs-cli --cmd sync --days 2 --config ../config/config_cli.yml >> /var/log/cron.log 2>&1

+	will sync all recordings from the yesterday every day at 3:00 AM. `--config` option is used to specify the path to the configuration file. `--dbg` option can be used to enable debug logging.
+Logs are written to stdout, and redirected to `/var/log/cron.log` in the example above.

-	_Note that CLI tool uses different configuration file then the server with different Zoom API credentials to avoid spoiling services's auth token when running CLI.
-Also, running multi-server setup you want to trash recordings only after all servers have downloaded them, so you need to run CLI tool on one of the servers, allow trashing records in CLI config and deny it in servers configs._
+_* Note that CLI tool uses different configuration file then the server with different Zoom API credentials to avoid spoiling services's auth token when running CLI.
+Also, running multi-server setup you want to sync recordings only after all servers have downloaded them, so you need to run CLI tool on one of the servers, allow syncing records in CLI config and deny it in servers configs._

 ### Database backup
 Backup database file regularly to prevent data loss.
 See example shell script at `dist/backup_db.sh`.
 It can be run as a cron job like this: